What We Do & Why

 A partner effort with nationally licensed counseling agency, True Love Movement, More Than a DOC# speaks to the need of counseling for those returning home from prison for a multitude of reasons; 1) the inferiority the feel returning back to society, 2) removing the stigma of being the property of the department of correction 3) reminding society that they are human being as well and we should treat them as such.

 Our Education element has many levels to it as it serves to prevent children from entering the prison system, it intervenes in the juvenile injustice system, works to make the school to prison pipeline obsolete, fights to ensure that a quality, equitable, education is mandatory for all youth and adults who want it.
 We also partner with AERI to ensure those we serve attain tutoring and HiSET/GEDs so that can participate in our Artist In Resident Program.
 We believe in literacy and know that it is impossible to do anything if you cannot read or write.
 In order to be an effective and successful entrepreneurial leader, being literate is vital.

 From Artist to Entrepreneur is the goal of BN for those we serve!
 Learning the ins and outs of the what it takes to run a business, including branding, marketing, promoting, networking, planning, etc on both the state and federal levels is what is learned and received in our program.

-BAR NONE is a grassroots-minded, nonprofit organization offering Black people who are currently and formerly incarcerated, seven elements of service: *therapeutic healing, *education, *entrepreneurship, *arts, *homes, community-driven justice, and *partnership.
+BAR NONE is a grassroots-minded, nonprofit organization offering people of Afrikan/African descent, who are currently and formerly incarcerated, seven elements of service: *therapeutic healing, *education, *entrepreneurship, *arts, *homes, community-driven justice, and *partnership.